(Updated From May 12, 2014)

 - Check out this pizza flour blend with dough relaxer >>

 And you need to bake ‘em hot to get ‘em crisp.
 You need a hot oven and you need to pipe heat to the bottom of the crust.
 That’s best done with a pizza stone or a perforated pizza pan.
 The perforations let the heat through for crisp crusts and no more soggy bottoms.
-A pizza stone puts direct heat on the crust.
+A pizza stone puts direct heat on the crust and tends to cook it faster.
 Debbie prefers pizza stones.
 I, Dennis, prefer perforated pizza pans.
 Either will do.

 Mix the dough, roll it out, load it up and bake it.
 Because it’s thin, you don’t need to let it rise.
 Because it’s thin, it bakes in a hurry.
 Because it’s made with yeast, you’ll get some inflation while you’re handling the dough, while you’re loading on the toppings, and while it’s baking.
 That’s enough.
 It’ll be crisp and light, a delightful platform for your toppings.

-When the crusts are formed, we sprinkle them with cheese, and stick them in the oven.
+- Bake until the crust is crisp and the cheese is bubbling.
 With a hot stone or a perforated pan, the crusts are cooked in minutes and the cheese is melted.
 Time to serve.